Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 Next week’s skill to work on: Eye contact: Make eye contact at least one time.

 Would you like a little bit extra?
 Each week my family enjoys reading books, doing activities, and watching YouTube video clips related to our new grammar.
-Memorizing the CC grammar is completely sufficient, but if you’d like to add a bit more, here is what my family has enjoyed reading, doing, & watching related to the science sentence: Science Morning Basket: Parts of a Cell.
+Memorizing the CC grammar is completely sufficient, but if you’d like to add a bit more, here is what my family has enjoyed reading, doing, & watching related to the science sentence: Science Morning Basket: Parts of an Animal Cell.